jeremybytes/sdd-2023/01-dotnet-cli/DemoWalkthrough.md

 *If the indentation is off when you paste in the code, use the keyboard shortcut "shift+alt+f" to format the file.*

 ### Adding a Data Provider
 The Person record is the data type that for the service.
 To supply some data, we will add a data provider.
-Add a new file to the PersonData folder named "HardCodedPeopleProvider.cs".
+Add a new file to the Models folder named "HardCodedPeopleProvider.cs".

 As above, we will add the namespace plus the class declaration.